Accident Lockheed 18-56-23 Lodestar VP-JBC,

 MSN: 18-2568

-Total:Fatalities: 13 / Occupants: 14
+Fatalities:Fatalities: 13 / Occupants: 14

-Location:Kingston Airport (KIN) ( Jamaica)
+Location:Kingston Airport (KIN) - Jamaica

-Departure airport:Kingston Airport (KIN/MKJP), Jamaica
+Departure airport:Kingston Airport (KIN/MKJP)

 Narrative: